World honours Mandela as champion of freedom and reconciliation

 "Nelson Mandela was a hero of our time," British Prime Minister David Cameron wrote on Twitter.
 "A great light has gone out in the world.

-A somber South African President Jacob Zuma, announcing that Mandela died at his Johannesburg home on Thursday after a prolonged lung infection, said, "Our people have lost a father.
+A sombre South African President Jacob Zuma, announcing that Mandela died at his Johannesburg home on Thursday after a prolonged lung infection, said, "Our people have lost a father.

 "Although we knew this day was going to come, nothing can diminish our sense of a profound and enduring loss.
 His tireless struggle for freedom earned him the respect of the world.
 His humility, passion and humanity earned him their love," Zuma added.